unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/04_manage-api.md

 # Introduction

-APISpark provides a tool to manage an existing Web API hosted outside of APISpark.
+APISpark provides a tool to manage an existing web API hosted outside of APISpark.
 To get a full overview of the management features available, take a look at the [related documentation](https://restlet.com/technical-resources/apispark/guide/manage/connectors).

-In this scenario, we will add authenticated access to an existing Web API via the APISpark tool.
-If you do not have a running Web API, you will find a link to download a dummy one.
+In this scenario, we will add authenticated access to an existing web API via the APISpark tool.
+If you do not have a running web API, you will find a link to download a sample one.

-# 1. Create a Web API Connector
+# 1. Create a web API Connector

 If you have not already done so, <a href=" https://apispark.restlet.com/signin" target="_blank">sign in</a> to your APISpark account and open your **Dashboard**.